 For the group assignment, you need to form a group of two or three students in your class and write an industry report of 6-10 pages.
-Although the report is due at the end of the semester, there will be a task given to you with each individual assignment, focusing on various parts of financial statements that we have just covered in class.
+While the report is due at the end of the semester, the requirement for each part of the report will be given to you with each individual assignment, focusing on various parts of financial statements that we have just covered in class.
 Your report must contain at least one page on each required task.
 Each group must submit a hardcopy of your final report on the due date as indicated on this syllabus.
 All members of the group will receive the same grade based on your final report.

 I will also hand pick textbook problems that are useful and reinforce basic accounting proficiency, but they will not be submitted or graded.
 Doing problems is the best way to learn accounting.
 Solutions to these problems will be uploaded on NYU Classes.
-Additional practice can also be found at http://connect.mheducation.com/class/m-tang-spring-2018---principles-of-financial-accounting.
+Additional practice can also be found at http://connect.mheducation.com/class/m-tang-libby-financial-accounting-9e---prebuilt-instructor-course-1 if you have an access code.

 Exams: There will be three exams, two midterms and one final.
 All exam questions can resemble questions from homework assignments, lectures, and even textbook problems.
-The first two exams are tentatively scheduled for February 28 and April 11, 2018.
+The first two exams are tentatively scheduled for March 2 and April 13, 2020.